tdda/tdda/tdda/gentest/examples/r-examples/README.md

                                os.path.join(self.refdir, 'plots2.pdf'),
                                ignore_substrings=ignores)

-* In future, Gentest will probably allow you to specify a time two wait between invocations of the test command, which would be another way to fix the problem.
+* In future, Gentest will probably allow you to specify a time to wait between invocations of the test command, which would be another way to fix the problem.